 What is a true HEPA filter?

-The efficiency refers how many particles it can trap and remove from a purifier’s airflow that enters it.
+A filter’s efficiency refers to how many particles it can trap and remove from the airflow that passes through it.
 At 99.97%, for every 10,000 particles flowing into it only about 3 escape.

 HEPA-type vs. true HEPA explained

-This graph shows how typical air purifiers like HEPA filters perform when used in an air purifier.
+This graph shows how air filters like HEPA filters perform when used in an air purifier.

 A HEPA filter’s efficiency actually begins to fall for particles near the size of 0.3uM, which is why they’re rated to “99.97% of particles down to 0.3uM.”
 Filters actually work even better above that size (as seen in the graph, like 5uM for example).

-Following the red line on the graph you can see that the efficiency (the amount of particles it can capture) drops a bit near a certain size range.
+Following the red line on the graph, you can see that the efficiency (the number of particles it can capture) drops a bit near a certain size range.

-HEPA-type filters are those that look similar to true HEPA filters but don’t meet the same requirements.
-They are not standardized and can have any range of efficiency and minimum particle size cleaning.
+“HEPA-type” filters are those that look like true HEPA filters but don’t meet the same requirements.
+They’re not standardized and can have any range of efficiency and minimum particle size rating.

-HEPA-type purifiers are sold to give buyer the impression they’re getting the same performance when in fact who knows?
-Unless its specifically made clear, it’s anybody’s guess.
-There’s no requirement for companies selling those to have demonstrated performance.
+HEPA-type purifiers are sold to give a buyer the impression they’re getting the same performance when in fact who knows?
+Unless the specs are specifically made clear, it’s anybody’s guess.

 HEPA-type marketing to watch out for